Harley Academy

 Choosing the best botox and filler course for you

-Christine tells us, “If you’re not ready to do the Level 7 Diploma just yet, you’ve got a couple of options.
-The first thing you could do is Foundation Training in Botox & Dermal Fillers to dip your toe into the water and see if aesthetics is for you.
-Or, if you know that aesthetic medicine is for you, we’ve got a brilliant new course - The Aesthetics Accelerator - which will give you a fantastic start.
+Our Courses team often advise that, if you’re not ready to do the Level 7 Diploma just yet, you’ve got a couple of options.
+The first thing one is do Foundation Training in Medical Aesthetics to dip your toe into the water.
+Just try it to see if the world of botox and filler treatments is for you.
+Or, if you know that aesthetic medicine is something you want to focus on, The Aesthetics Accelerator will give you a fantastic start with more practical sessions.

 Get more information